 Figure 1.4 shows the projected populations for the years 2010, 2020, and 2030.
 The red line indicates a future high projection, while the blue line indicates a future low projection.
-The State projection line tends to the high projection.
+The State projection lies exactly between the low and high projections.
+SWWRPC projection figures were calculated using equations that took into account past population trends, the current size of the community, and the location of the community with respect to the types of roadways (highway, county, etc.) located in or around the jurisdiction.